-As part of its charitable work, the Yorkshire Agricultural Society works to educate others about the countryside.
+As part of its charitable work, the Yorkshire Agricultural Society works to educate others about Food, Farming and the countryside.

-Countryside Days is an event held in June.
-It provides interactive workshops for 6,000 primary school children over 2 days.
+Countryside Days provides interactive workshops for 6,000 primary school children over 2 days in June.
 It is very popular and has helped support students in engaging with rural activities.
 The event aims to change perceptions of young people who know very little about the countryside particularly those who live in towns and cities.
-With around 100 practical workshops and demonstrations, it is always oversubscribed by teachers and their pupils.
+With around 100 practical workshops and demonstrations, it is always oversubscribed by Primary Schools from across Yorkshire.

 National Apple Day will see an apple extravaganza here at the showground, as we invite pupils from primary schools to celebrate with us.
 Our action-packed half-day workshops will enable children to discover all about apple growing in our very own orchard and have a go at apple juicing, cooking and tasting.

-Our newest event is Springtime Live, aimed at younger children and takes place in early Spring.
+Springtime Live is aimed at younger children and takes place in early spring.
 An event for all the family, there are lots of attractions, animals and activities.
 Another fun way to learn.

 The Discovery Zone at the Great Yorkshire Show is a great success.
 Its aim is to let young people learn about rural life while enjoying themselves.
 It is very easy to find your way around and there are plenty of interactive workshops for children to use.
 From sausage making to falconry, the event showcases food, farming, countryside, rural crafts and healthy living.
 We offer discounted tickets for schools groups.

 The Yorkshire Vet at Countryside Live is held in October and includes a fantastic ‘Create & Explore’ area for the children to experience many hands-on activities from felt-making to wax candle creations, bread making, willow-weaving and more, the children will be entertained all day long!
 This event has become a family show for people of all backgrounds to learn about rural life while enjoying themselves.